-The Board has six members and considers its five Non-Executive Directors to be independent of Management and free from any business relationship or other circumstances that could materially interfere with the exercise of objective, unfettered or independent judgement.
+The Rex Board has six members and considers its five Non-Executive Directors to be independent of Management and free from any business relationship or other circumstances that could materially interfere with the exercise of objective, unfettered or independent judgement.
 The following additional material is included in the Annual Report (within the Directors' Report):

-- the names of the Directors considered by the Board to constitute independent Directors; - no independent Director has a material contract or relationship that would compromise their independence; - the written agreement with Directors provides approval for Directors to take independent professional advice at the expense of the Company; and - the period of office held by each Director in office at the date of the Annual Report.
-Tenure ranges from six months to eight years for the independent Directors.
+- the names of the Directors considered by the Board to constitute independent Directors - whether any independent Director has a material contract or relationship that would compromise their independence - the period of office held by each Director in office at the date of the Annual Report.
+Tenure ranges from 18 months to nine years for the independent Directors.

+2.4 Independent Directors

-2.4 A majority of the board of a listed entity should be independent directors.
+A majority of the board of a listed entity should be independent directors.

-As the five Non-Executive Directors, Dr David Carland, Mr Alister Maitland, Mr Mitchell Hooke, Mr Ian Smith and Mr Ronald Douglas, are considered to be independent, the Company has a strong majority of independent Directors.
+As the five Non-Executive Directors, Dr David Carland, Mr Alister Maitland, Mr Mitchell Hooke, Mr Ian Smith and Mr Ronald Douglas, are considered to be independent, the Company has a significant majority of independent Directors.
 The remaining Director is the Chief Executive Officer/Managing Director who is not considered independent.
 The independent Non-Executive Directors will meet from time to time without Management present.